 - Chocolate chips: Add dark or milk chocolate chips to the waffle batter.

 Tip: Make sure the unsalted butter is cool before mixing.
-To melt unsalted butter warm it in a microwave for 30-second intervals until liquid.
+To melt unsalted butter, warm it in a microwave for 30-second intervals until it is liquid.

-4. Heat a waffle maker then grease it lightly with oil or butter.
-Then pour the batter into the waffle maker and cook for 10 minutes or follow the manufacturer’s instructions.
-I usually add 3/4 cup of batter to the waffle maker but the cup size depends on the size of your waffle maker.
+9. Cook for 10 minutes or follow the manufacturer's instructions.
+I usually add ¾ cup of batter to the waffle maker but the cup size depends on the size of your waffle maker.

-5. Once the waffle is done add it to a plate.
+10. Once the waffle is done, add it to a plate.
 Repeat this step for the remaining batter.

-6. Serve chocolate chip waffles with toppings like whipped cream, chocolate sauce, syrup and fruit for breakfast or dessert.
-Enjoy!
+11. For breakfast or dessert, serve easy chocolate chip waffles with toppings like whipped cream, peanut butter, chocolate sauce, syrup, and fruit.

 Pancake and waffle mix are similar but not the same.
 They both contain flour, milk, eggs and a raising agent.
 However, waffle batter tends to be thicker and contains more butter or oil in comparison to pancake batter.